Russell Cowles: Career in art

 During the 1950s and 1960s, despite the art world's enthusiasm for abstract expressionism and the New York School, Cowles continued to show in commercial galleries and to draw favorable critical reviews.
 In addition to solo exhibitions at Kraushaar's (1950, 1954, 1959, 1965), he was given solo shows at the Dalzell Hatfield Galleries (Los Angeles) in 1952 and the gallery at Dartmouth College in 1963 (a retrospective).
 In 1950, Howard Devree said he saw Cowles "at his best" in a Kraushaar exhibition.
 Two years later another critic called him a "master colorist and a faultless designer".
 In March 1954, the Evening Star of Washington D.C. reproduced one of his paintings in a review of an exhibition at the Art Center in Des Moines and, regarding a Kraushaar show a month before, he was said to possess "an almost mystical feeling for the essential character of his themes".
-In reviewing Kraushaar exhibitions of 1959 and 1965, Stuart Preston of the New York Times critic was less enthusiastic about Cowles's work than his fellow critic Howard Devree.
+In reviewing Kraushaar exhibitions of 1959 and 1965, Stuart Preston of The New York Times critic was less enthusiastic about Cowles's work than his fellow critic Howard Devree.
 Preston did not dismiss Cowles for being a representational artist, however, but being "methodical" and showing a "puritanical mistrust of natural beauty".

 A 1973 solo exhibition at Kraushaar's was the last during his lifetime.
-Between the 1940s and 1970s, Cowles divided his work year between his home in New Milford and an apartment in the Upper East Side of Manhattan.
+Between the 1940s and 1970s, Cowles divided his work year between his home in New Milford and an apartment on the Upper East Side of Manhattan.
 He died at the Manhattan apartment on February 22, 1979.